 The Renewable Energy Law Review: India

-In India, the primary legislation governing electricity (including renewable energy (RE)) is the Electricity Act, 2003 (EA 2003).
-The power to legislate on matters concerning electricity is shared between the central government and the state governments2.
-However, in case of inconsistency between the two, the central legislation will prevail over the state legislation.3
+In India, the primary legislation governing electricity (including renewable energy (RE)) is the Electricity Act 2003 (EA 2003).
+The power to legislate on matters concerning electricity is shared between the central government and the state governments.2 However, in case of inconsistency between the two, central legislation will prevail over state legislation.3

 While the EA 2003 itself does not define RE, other regulations have done so.
-For example, the Central Electricity Regulatory Commission (Terms and Conditions for Tariff determination from Renewable Energy Sources) Regulations, 20204 issued under the EA 2003 defines RE as 'electricity generated from renewable energy sources'.
-An RE source is further defined in these regulations as a 'renewable source of energy such as water, wind, sunlight, biomass, bagasse, municipal solid waste and other such sources as approved by the MNRE'5.
-Additionally, the Ministry of Power (MoP) in 2019 categorised large hydropower projects having a capacity of more than 25MW under the ambit of RE sources.6
+For example, the Central Electricity Regulatory Commission (CERC) (Terms and Conditions for Tariff Determination from Renewable Energy Sources) Regulations 2020 issued under the EA 2003 define RE as 'electricity generated from renewable energy sources'.4 An RE source is further defined in these regulations as a 'renewable source of energy such as water, wind, sunlight, biomass, bagasse, municipal solid waste and other such sources as approved by the [Ministry of New and Renewable Energy]'.5 Additionally, in 2019, the Ministry of Power (MoP) categorised large hydropower projects with a capacity of more than 25MW under the ambit of RE sources.6

-India occupies the fourth position for overall installed RE capacity in the world.7 Foreign direct investment up to 100 per cent is permitted in the RE sector under the automatic route8 (i.e., no government approval is required), making it an attractive option for foreign investors.
+India occupies the fourth position for overall installed RE capacity in the world.7 Foreign direct investment up to 100 per cent is permitted in the RE sector under the automatic route (i.e., no government approval is required),8 making it an attractive option for foreign investors.

 The year in review

-This past year has overall proven challenging for India, because of the covid-19 pandemic.
-However, during this time, India experienced a steady stream of deal traffic in the RE realm.
+During the covid-19 pandemic, India experienced a steady stream of deal traffic in the RE realm.
 Below are the key developments in the RE sector over the past year.

 i Extensions of time granted during the covid-19 pandemic